portugueslab/flammkuchen/io.rst

 Sparse matrices
 ---------------
-Scipy offers several types of sparse matrices, of which deepdish can save the types BSR, COO, CSC, CSR and DIA.
+Scipy offers several types of sparse matrices, of which flammkuchen can save the types BSR, COO, CSC, CSR and DIA.
 The types DOK and LIL are currently not supported (note that these two types are mainly for incrementally building sparse matrices anyway).